viam-labs/devrel-demos/candy_machine/README.md

 }
 ```

-Note that the environment variables ROBOT_SECRET and ROBOT_ADDRESS are expected to be set.
+Note that the environment variables ROBOT_SECRET and ROBOT_ADDRESS are expected to be set - these can be retrieved from your robot's 'CODE SAMPLE' tab